SpecFlowOSS/SpecFlowWiki/SpecFlow-Assist-Helpers.md

 CreateInstance<T>
 ---
 **CreateInstance<T>** is an extension method off of the Table object that will convert the table data to an object.
-For example, if you have the following step:
+For example, if you list data in a table that lists the values of your object like this:

 	Given I entered the following data into the new account form:
 	| Field              | Value      |